Explore the complete list of haram things in Islam, including food, actions, and lifestyle. Difference between halal and haram in Islam.

 c.
 Haram Clothing and Lifestyle Choices

-5 Haram Things in Islam Everyone Should Know
+5 Haram Things You Should Know About Islam

-There are many things that Islam forbids, but some are more commonly known because of how serious they are in both personal life and society.
-These are major sins that every Muslim should be aware of and avoid.
-Below is a list of the 5 haram things in Islam that are clearly mentioned in the Quran and Hadith.
+Most of the things that Islam forbids are not well known because of their seriousness in both personal life and society.
+These are great sins that every Muslim must know and avoid.
+The 5 haram things in Islam listed below are well-documented in the Quran and Hadith.

 1. Alcohol